-Learn more about the history of International Migratory Bird Day
+Learn more about the history of World Migratory Bird Day

 International Migratory Bird Day (IMBD) was created in 1993 by visionaries at the Smithsonian Migratory Bird Center and the Cornell Laboratory of Ornithology.
 From 1995 to 2006, the program was under the direction of the National Fish and Wildlife Foundation and U.S. Fish and Wildlife Service.
 Because of its consistent growth, IMBD is now the premier education project of Environment for the Americas.
 IMBD continues to focus attention on one of the most important and spectacular events in the life of a migratory bird — its journey between its summer and winter homes.
 Today, it is celebrated in Canada, the U.S., Mexico and Central America through bird festivals and bird walks, education programs, and Bird Day!
 We invite you to join us in this important celebration.

-The International Migratory Bird Day survey of event organizers finds that IMBD is a long-term event for many groups.
-Some respondents indicate that they have been coordinating events for over 3 years, and 14% have hosted at least 10 IMBD events!
-We want to recognize the long hours you have put into your IMBD program, from the development phase, to the outreach and clean-up.
+The World Migratory Bird Day survey of event organizers finds that WMBD is a long-term event for many groups.
+Some respondents indicate that they have been coordinating events for over 3 years, and 14% have hosted at least 10 WMBD events!
+We want to recognize the long hours you have put into your WMBD program, from the development phase, to the outreach and clean-up.

 10 Años de Día del Ave Migratoria